sapaczb/Unreal-Engine-Style-Guide/README.md

 All assets should have a _Base Asset Name_.
 A Base Asset Name represents a logical grouping of related assets.
 Any asset that is part of this logical group should follow the standard of  `Prefix_BaseAssetName_Variant_Suffix`.

-Keeping the pattern `Prefix_BaseAssetName_Variant_Suffix` and in mind and using common sense is generally enough to warrant good asset names.
-Here are some detailed rules regarding each element.

 `Prefix` and `Suffix` are to be determined by the asset type through the following [Asset Name Modifier](#asset-name-modifiers) tables.

 `BaseAssetName` should be determined by a short and easily recognizable name related to the context of this group of assets.
 For example, if you had a character named Bob, all of Bob's assets would have the `BaseAssetName` of `Bob`.